web-dave/vsc-jira/README.md

 # jira
-## This is the README for your extension "jira"

 with this extension you cat add git commit to your jira issue as a comment.
 It consumes  the [node-jira-client](https://github.com/jira-node/node-jira-client) and i greb some code from